 Many partners have collaborated to this effort including: Animas Watershed Partnership, Animas Stakeholders Group, San Juan Basin Health, Colorado Department of Parks and Wildlife, Mountain Studies Institute, local and regional elected officials from San Juan and La Plata Counties, Durango, and Silverton, Trout Unlimited, Colorado Departments of: Mining, Reclamation and Safety; Emergency Response, Parks and Wildlife, State Forest Service, and Public Health and Environment.

-The WSRA funding requested will be used to: fund hiring a coordinator, purchase materials and supplies, project management, hosting 2-3 events/conferences, supporting speaker travel, and fiscal administration services.
+The WSRA funding requested will be used to: fund hiring a coordinator to lead ARCF Partners, to support the coordination of two committees (Monitoring/Data Gaps and Information/Communication), purchase materials and supplies, project management, hosting events/meetings, and fiscal administration services.